inigodelportillo/ITU-Rpy/README.md

 ## Usage

-The following code examples shows the usage of ITU-Rpy
+The following code example shows the usage of ITU-Rpy.
+More examples can be found in the [examples folder](https://github.com/iportillo/ITU-Rpy/tree/master/examples).
 ```python
 import itur
 from astropy import units as u